 Orbitz almost always offers a promo code for a percentage off hotel reservations booked on their site.
 The discounts range from 10 to 20% off – you can find the latest codes here.

 These codes frustrate many people because their discounts do not apply to most major hotel chains.
 However, these promo codes DO apply to all Disney-owned resorts!

 The discount can be used on top of the Disney-released discounts I mentioned above, essentially saving you up to 50% off the price of a Disney resort hotel stay.
 You can also use Orbitz Rewards currency, called “Orbucks”, to save even more (I’ll explain all about that later).

 Booking a Disney Resort on Orbitz

 First, head to Orbitz.com and search within Orlando, FL for some possible travel dates – but at the bottom of the search window add the word “Disney” within the search for hotel name.
 This will narrow your results down to mostly Disney-owned resorts.
-For my examples below I’ve priced a five-night stay at Disney’s Coronado Springs Resort (a Moderate resort) in May 2016.
+For my examples below I’ve priced a five-night stay at Disney’s Coronado Springs Resort (a Moderate resort).